LonDC/slate/source/includes/_errors.md

 405 | Method Not Allowed -- You tried to access a URL with an invalid method 418 | I'm a teapot
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
+503 | Service Unavailable -- We're temporarially offline for maintenance.
 Please try again later.